 Dr Pierpoint was invited to participate in the British Academy’s ongoing Childhood and the State project exploring the changing role of the state in the lives of British children over the past four decades.
 This project seeks to re-frame debates around childhood in both the public and policy realms, and move beyond academic, policy and professional silos and towards a new conceptualisation of children in policymaking, drawing on and contributing to developments in all four nations.

-Dr Harriet Pierpoint was commissioned by the British Academy to write a provocation paper on the age of criminal responsibility and attend two workshops for a select group of academics and senior policymakers.
+Dr Harriet Pierpoint was commissioned by the British Academy to write a provocation paper Pierpoint, H. (2020) ‘Age of Criminal Responsibility in England and Wales’ and attend two workshops for a select group of academics and senior policymakers.

 The purpose of the paper is to explain what is meant by the ACR, to explain the position in England and Wales, and beyond, and then to take a multi-disciplinary approach to debating whether the ACR in England and Wales is appropriate — by drawing on criminological, sociological, psychological, legal and neuroscientific perspectives.